 Social Media Manager at Look Again Fashion, Southampton

 - Managed the social media accounts for the company, including Instagram, Twitter and Facebook.

-- Created and posted relevant content aimed at target market to help grow brand and sales.
+- Created and posted relevant content aimed at the target market to help grow the brand and increase sales.

 - Delivered monthly reports on the success of social media campaigns, including paid advertising.

-- Achieved 300 percent follower growth in the four months after taking over Instagram account.
+- Achieved 300% follower growth in the four months after taking over Instagram account.